FaultierSP/civitaiapiclient/README.md

 I'm not quite sure why there is a possibility of providing an API key, the result seem to be the same with or without it.
 Maybe the Civitai team will implement some extended functionality in the future.
 However, if you want to be ahead of breaking changes, you can generate your own key [here](https://civitai.com/user/account): Civitai.com ➔ Account settings ➔ API keys.

-Note that this application uses [Confy](https://crates.io/crates/confy) crate to store configuration.
-It uses your system's default configuration folder (`$HOME/.config` on Linux or `{FOLDERID_RoamingAppData}` on Windows) to store your API key, prefix, and other settings.
-You may want to remove the `civitaiapiclient` directory from these locations when you're done using the app and want to be sneaky about it. :)
+This application uses [Confy](https://crates.io/crates/confy) crate to store configuration.
+It uses a .toml file in the app's directory to store your API key, prefix and other settings.
 ## Building the app
 [Here](https://tauri.app/v1/guides/getting-started/prerequisites) is the current doc on how to build a Tauri app.
 I've had some problems with the ```libayatana-appindicator3-dev``` packet on Debian, but coult install it from backports.
 Your npm installation should also include the Tauri CLI tools, they can be installed by running ```npm install @tauri-apps/cli```